 This will help brighten up the place, which is a great way to make it look bigger.
 Next, make all the furniture and décor hug the walls to free up as much space as possible in every room.

 Let plenty of light saturate the apartment and switch out the light bulbs if the hue is too dark.
 Opt for lighter hues and let the light travel through the space by keeping the doors open between rooms.

 Use smart décor to brighten up small rooms

 Whether you’re a renter or a homeowner, there is no denying that making a small room feel bigger is a difficult task.

 However, it doesn’t have to be such a tough task if you use the right décor.
 For example, by replacing dark mats in your bathroom with colourful bath mats, you can easily make the room feel more open, brighter, and more spacious than before.

-You can apply the same approach to every room, and focus on opening up the floors with light colors.
+You can apply the same approach to every room, and focus on opening up the floors with light colours.

-This, along with white and off-white walls, creates a bright foundation that allows you to play around with the rest of the décor and use various colors and textures.
+This, along with white and off-white walls, creates a bright foundation that allows you to play around with the rest of the décor and use various colours and textures.

 Master the art of de-cluttering

 In a small space, there can be no room for clutter.
 Unfortunately, the modern lifestyle has taught us to want way more stuff than we actually need, and so things start piling up.